The Four-Eyes Principle: Implementing Dual Approval in Jira

 Automotive (ISO 26262)

 Functional safety in automotive software demands independent verification at every ASIL level.
-Design reviews, test case approvals, and release sign-offs all require documented dual approval.
-Teams at companies like Volkswagen and Porsche use formal sign-off workflows to satisfy auditors.
+ISO 26262 Part 6 requires independent verification of safety-critical software at ASIL-B through ASIL-D levels, meaning design reviews, test case approvals, and release sign-offs all require documented dual approval.
+Automotive teams use formal sign-off workflows to satisfy auditors and demonstrate that safety-relevant changes were never self-approved.

 Aerospace & Defense (DO-178C)

-Software certification for airborne systems requires independent review of requirements, design, code, and test results.
-The FAA and EASA expect documented evidence that no single person can approve their own work.
+Software certification for airborne systems under DO-178C requires independent review of requirements, design, code, and test results.
+Specifically, DO-178C objectives for verification independence mandate that the person performing verification activities must not be the same person who developed the item being verified, particularly at Design Assurance Levels A and B. The FAA and EASA expect documented evidence that no single person can approve their own work.

 Finance (SOX Section 404)